neurodroid/stimfit/doc/sphinx/manual/latency_measurements.rst

 Setting the latency cursors
 ===========================

 Two latency cursors exist in `Stimfit <http://www.stimfit.org>`_ that are plotted as dotted vertical blue lines.
-Latency is simply computed as the time interval between the first and the second latency cursor.
-You can set the cursors manually by simply pressing the key **L** or the latency button on the toolbar (Fig. 19A).
+Latency is computed as the time interval between the first and the second latency cursor.
+You can set the cursors manually by pressing the key **L** or the latency button on the toolbar (Fig. 19A).

     .. figure:: images/latency.png
         :align: center